5 min Read

 1. Create a Story Brand Script

 Put everything above into practice into your own brand story and formulate the best way to communicate to your audience.
-At Sydney Digital, we host our very own Brand Script workshop where we work to find out your audiences’ deepest internal, external and psychological problems.
-We then identify how we can transform their thinking and choose you.
+At Sydney Digital, we host our very own Audience and Brand workshop where we work to find out your audiences’ deepest internal, external and psychological problems.
+We then identify how we can transform their thinking and position your brand as the most obvious choice.

 2. Position your Character as the HERO in their own story.